Facilities for Disabled People in New York

 Buses are especially wheelchair-friendly and most subway stations are equipped with lifts, but sometimes lifts might be out of order, so the bus is a safer way to travel.

 There are 110 accessible subway stations in New York.
 This means that they are equipped with a lift and that MetroCard vending machines and entry gates are accessible.
 Keep in mind that smaller stations might not be adapted and that even in an “accessible station”, lifts can break.
 To have a hassle-free holiday, I would recommend choosing the bus over the metro whenever possible.
-Here is a list of accessible subway stations in New York.
+Here you can download a map with the wheelchair accessible subway stations marked.

 For the blind there are Braille and tactile maps available.
 For the visually impaired, large print maps can be pre-ordered as well.
 There is one for each subway line, but they cannot be obtained on the spot.
 Please contact New York Transit 6-8 weeks before travelling: +1-718-596-8273